Pennsylvania Bar Exam

 The Pennsylvania State Bar Exam offers three late filing deadlines.
 Fees increase gradually within each filing period.
 However, the difference between timely filing and the final filing period is steep—$850.

 To be eligible to sit for the PA bar exam, you must meet the following general requirements:

 - Have received an undergraduate degree from an accredited college or university, or completed a level of education which, in the opinion of the Board, is equivalent to an undergraduate college or a university education.

-- Have completed the study of law at and earned a Bachelor of Law or Juris Doctor degree from an accredited law school, or one that was accredited at the time the applicant enrolled or graduated.
+- Have completed the study of law at and earned a Bachelor of Law or JD degree from an accredited law school, or one that was accredited at the time the applicant enrolled or graduated.

 - Can present a certificate of good standing from the highest court or the agency having jurisdiction over admission to the bar and the practice of law in every state or jurisdiction where the applicant has been admitted to practice law.